Drainage Solutions for Fort Worth Yards

 Trench Drains

 Are similar to curtain drains in function, but they make some key distinctions.
 First, a trench drain is not hidden.
 It is visible, and instead of running the trench underground, the trench drain can be seen through the length of its run.
-Typically, it will be covered by a grate to reduce debris from filling the trench and reducing any maintenance needed to keep the drain functioning.
+Typically, it will be covered by a grate to reduce debris from filling the trench and reduce any maintenance needed to keep the drain functioning.

 Trench drains are popular on walkways and other paved regions of a lawn.
 They are easy to install in the midst of tiles or pavers.
 They can be placed around concrete or stone with a little more work and effort.
 Trench drains are ideal when you can’t simply dig a hole and run a pipe through it, and when you match the grate to the style of pavers in the yard, a trench drain can be a quality aesthetic element.